Positional notation: History

 Today, the base-10 (decimal) system, which is presumably motivated by counting with the ten fingers, is ubiquitous.
 Other bases have been used in the past, and some continue to be used today.
 For example, the Babylonian numeral system, credited as the first positional numeral system, was base-60.
 However, it lacked a real zero.
 Initially inferred only from context, later, by about 700 BC, zero came to be indicated by a "space" or a "punctuation symbol" (such as two slanted wedges) between numerals.
 It was a placeholder rather than a true zero because it was not used alone or at the end of a number.
 Numbers like 2 and 120 (2×60) looked the same because the larger number lacked a final placeholder.
 Only context could differentiate them.

-The polymath Archimedes (ca. 287–212 BC) invented a decimal positional system in his Sand Reckoner which was based on 108 and later led the German mathematician Carl Friedrich Gauss to lament what heights science would have already reached in his days if Archimedes had fully realized the potential of his ingenious discovery.
+The polymath Archimedes (ca. 287–212 BC) invented a decimal positional system based on 108 in his Sand Reckoner; 19th century German mathematician Carl Gauss lamented how science might have progressed had Archimedes only made the leap to something akin to the modern decimal system.
+Hellenistic and Roman astronomers used a base-60 system based on the Babylonian model (see Greek numerals).

-Before positional notation became standard, simple additive systems (sign-value notation) such as Roman numerals were used, and accountants in ancient Rome and during the Middle Ages used the abacus or stone counters to do arithmetic.
+Before positional notation became standard, simple additive systems (sign-value notation) such as Roman numerals or Chinese numerals were used, and accountants in the past used the abacus or stone counters to do arithmetic until the introduction of positional notation.

 Counting rods and most abacuses have been used to represent numbers in a positional numeral system.
 With counting rods or abacus to perform arithmetic operations, the writing of the starting, intermediate and final values of a calculation could easily be done with a simple additive system in each position or column.
 This approach required no memorization of tables (as does positional notation) and could produce practical results quickly.

 The oldest extant positional notation system is either that of Chinese rod numerals, used from at least the early 8th century, or perhaps Khmer numerals, showing possible usages of positional-numbers in the 7th century.
 Khmer numerals and other Indian numerals originate with the Brahmi numerals of about the 3rd century BC, which symbols were, at the time, not used positionally.
 Medieval Indian numerals are positional, as are the derived Arabic numerals, recorded from the 10th century.

 After the French Revolution (1789–1799), the new French government promoted the extension of the decimal system.
 Some of those pro-decimal efforts—such as decimal time and the decimal calendar—were unsuccessful.
 Other French pro-decimal efforts—currency decimalisation and the metrication of weights and measures—spread widely out of France to almost the whole world.